Rubella (German Measles)

 - Your opinion or preference

-Treatment for rubella is usually limited to acetaminophen (such as Tylenol) for fever.
+Treatment for rubella is usually limited to acetaminophen for fever.
+There are no

 What are the complications of rubella?